equinor/everest-tutorials/docs/source/well_trajectory/well_trajectory.rst

-More details about the Drogon reservoir model can be found :doc:`here <drogon_description>`.
 The Drogon EVEREST well trajectory material can be downloaded using the instructions below:

 .. admonition:: 1.
 Download or copy the compressed file containing the tutorial setup to the folder where you want to run the exercise